fosslinux/easy-travis/README.md

 If you want to run a script, add:

 ```
 - run_script SCRIPT_PATH
 ```

 to your .travis.yml.

 ## How it works

-Travis CI only supports Ubuntu 14.04 and 16.04 natively, however there are a host of different solutions avaliable to emulate other distributions.
+Travis CI only supports Ubuntu 14.04 and 16.04 natively, along with Mac OS X and Windows.However there are a host of different solutions avaliable to emulate other distributions and OSes.

 ### LXD

 The official recommended way is docker, but I really dislike docker and it wasn't working for my purposes, so I'm using LXD.
 LXD is a container virtualization software that emulates an entire Linux distro, including having an init, etc.